 - Marquis Hotels Issabel’s: This hotel is in Plaza Isabel la Catolica, which is also near the centre of Granada.
 It’s a top choice for those wanting to check out the ancient architecture.
 You also get a soundproof room with a great view of the area.

 - Hotel Posada del Toro: Decorated in the traditional Andalusian style, this hotel features an authentic courtyard that is almost 200 years old.
 It is also a five-minute walk from the Alhambra Palace and numerous other sights.

-✔ Best district to stay for sightseeing & hiking
+✔ Best district to stay in Granada for sightseeing & hiking

 Albaicin is also close to the middle of the action, just northeast of the Centre.
 This is the oldest part of the city and provides impressive views of the Alhambra and the tops of the Sierra Nevada mountains.